-The payback period can be termed as the tool required for capital budgeting feet can estimate the length of tenure required to reach the capital investment amount from the profitability of the business over the period of time.
-This period is usually expressed in terms of years and is calculated by dividing the total capital investment required for the business divided by projected annual cash flow.
+The payback period formula can be termed as the tool required for capital budgeting feet can estimate the length of tenure required to reach the capital investment amount from the profitability of the business over the period of time.

 Here’s the Payback Period Formula –

 - PYFR = Number of Years immediately preceding year of Final Recovery BA = Balance Amount to be recovered

 - CIYFR = Cash inflow — Year of the Final Recovery

 Let’s take an example to find out the Payback Period for a company: –

 A particular Project costs USD 1 million, and the project’s profitability would be USD 2.5 Lakhs per year.
 Calculate the Payback Period in years.